Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 June 6
 I was able to implement the use of tokens in a very basic way to handle authentication and authorization.
 I was also able to figure out how to implement the PrivateRouting, by making it as a wall in order to access the nested Routes.
 I sill need to test if it works by redirecting to the AdminDashboard after login.

+I think I finished checking for the access for admin, this should be the same for any other role.
+I also want to create a file for my TODO list so I keep track of what I leave for later.